Frequently Asked Questions

 - Approaching your local companies such as doctor's office, dentist, dry cleaner, grocery stores, etc. Often companies can donate larger amounts than individuals.

 - It is essential that you start early to reach your target goal.
-Past runners/walkers/hikers have all reached their goals, and you can, too!
+Past runners/walkers have all reached their goals, and you can, too!
 Have a positive attitude!
 While you may sometimes hear "no," every "yes" brings you closer to your goal and closer to finding a cure for arthritis.

 What support will I receive?

-Once you register, you will receive:
+Once you have completed the required registration process you will receive:

 What is the training schedule like?